FirelyTeam/firely-docs/vonk/getting_started.rst

 6. Open a command prompt or Powershell, navigate to the working directory and run:
 	:code:`> dotnet .\Vonk.Server.dll`

-	Vonk will then run on port 4080 of the system.
+	Firely Server will then run on port 4080 of the system.

-7. If you want to check if Vonk is running correctly, open a browser and go to :code:`localhost:4080`.
+7. If you want to check if Firely Server is running correctly, open a browser and go to :code:`localhost:4080`.
 	You should see a homepage similar to this:

 .. image:: ./images/localhost_home.png